Creating an Azure Data Factory

 A resource group is a logical container to group your resources.
 You can choose an existing one or create a new one.
 I created cathrinew-rg.

-Choose the region closest to you.
-I chose West Europe.
+Choose the region closest to you where Azure Data Factory is generally available.
+I chose Norway East.

 The name of your Azure Data Factory has to be unique across all of Azure.
 That means that you may have to try a few options before finding something that hasn’t already been taken.
 I can tell you right away that “adf” is unavailable.
 So is “asdfasdf” :) I used cathrinew-adf.